pryv/lib-js/README.md

 ```

 ### Pryv UI
-Lib-js ships with pre-built authentication service, that you would get as a response
-from `Pryv.Browser.setupAuth` method.
-Lib-js will help you with

-    1. Retrieving service information
-    2. Retrieving button assets from service information
-    3. Calling /access method
-    4. Calling login method
-    5. Calling logout method
-    6. Default authentication using token information stored in the cookie
+You can use Lib-js

+a) with login button that launches [app-web-auth3](https://github.com/pryv/app-web-auth3) UI
+to authenticate the user.
+In the section [Using your own login button](#using-your-own-login-button) we provide information
+how you can customize that button.

+b) with your own screens and reuse the authentication process of `setupAuth` method.
+This is presented in the [Using custom authentication UI screens](#using-custom-authentication-ui-screens) section.

 #### Using your own login button

 In the `Visual Assets` section it was presented how to customize your platform styles.
-Here you will find how to customize the Login button logic for the steps mentioned above.
+Here you will find how to customize the Login button logic that will launch [app-web-auth3](https://github.com/pryv/app-web-auth3) UI
+for user authentication.

-In [`./web-demos/custom-login-button.html`](./web-demos/custom-login-button.html) you can find an example how you can do so.
+In [`./web-demos/custom-login-button.html`](./web-demos/custom-login-button.html) you can find minimal example how you can do so.
 Also you can try the same code in [https://api.pryv.com/lib-js/demos/custom-login-button.html](https://api.pryv.com/lib-js/demos/custom-login-button.html)
+For more advanced scenario, you can check dafault Pryv button implementation in the code `./src/Browser/LoginButton.js`.

 #### Using custom authentication UI screens

+This section explains how you would replace [app-web-auth3](https://github.com/pryv/app-web-auth3)  with your own registration UI
+screens.
+Lib-js method `Pryv.Browser.setupAuth` would return authentication service and it can help you with:

+    1. Retrieving service information
+    2. Retrieving button assets from service information
+    3. Calling auth method
+    4. Calling login method
+    5. Default authentication using token information stored in the cookie

-In a section 'Within a WebPage with a login button' we have mentioned that you can create a function that monitors the  change of authentication `state`.
-The simplest function example is this:
+In a section `Within a WebPage with a login button` we have mentioned that you can create a function that monitors
+the  change of authentication `state`.
+The simplest function example would be this:

 ```javascript
 function pryvAuthStateChange(state) { // called each time the authentication state changed